 Paddle Board Rental Insurance

 As with any business, it is vital that you have appropriate insurance for your activities to ensure that in the event of any type of claim you are covered.
 Whilst there are of course a huge variety of options available in the wider world of insurance it is worth looking for a policy that will provide a level of cover that is specific to your needs.
-If you’re based in the UK, you may be interested in becoming a member of the British Stand Up Paddle Association, as membership gives you a variety of benefits, including insurance.
+In the UK, several of the organisations who teach and qualify instructors also offer insurance for SUP schools and rental businesses.

 Promoting Your Paddle Board Rental Business